hiukim/mind-ar-js/README.md

 `view-source:https://hiukim.github.io/mind-ar-js/samples/example1.html`
 `view-source:https://hiukim.github.io/mind-ar-js/samples/example2.html`

+The library will emit `targetFound` and `targetLost` events for more advanced usage.
+With these events, you can build a lot of interactive elements depending on your applications.
+Check out `view-source:https://hiukim.github.io/mind-ar-js/samples/example3.html` to get some ideas.

 # Theory and Algorithm
 I think it frustrating that there is very little educational materials on the Internet that can explain the inside-out of augmented reality.
 That's one of the main drive of this project.
 I hope this project can be also educational other being practical.
 So I'm going to write a series of technical blog posts explaining all the theoretical details of the algorithm.
 Stay tuned...